rocktronica/OneFileCMS/readme.markdown

 ## Recent changes

+### December 12, 2012 (v3.4.19)

+- Slightly adjusted how wysiwyg plugins are implemented - removed $WYSIWIG_SOURCE config variable.

+- Two steps forward, one step back...
+	Just for now - removed the $ACCESS_ROOT option.
+I was coding in circles and getting no where while trying to reconcile various issues:

+	- With OneFileCMS in any folder other than the web root,
+	- With OneFileCMS in a folder other than $ACCESS_ROOT
+	- Depending on the above, can't delete the backup copy of OneFileCMS created by a p/w or u/n change).
+	- External file references (config, language, plugins) affected by the above.
+	- Should $ACCESS_ROOT also restrict access to OneFileCMS itself?
+That would prevent p/w & u/n changes.
+	- Display of the current/path/header/ varies depending on $ACESS_ROOT.
+	- Combining the above.

+	A solution is in the works, but I'm going to take some time to make sure no new problems are introduced by the eventual fix. (hahaha...)
+It will probably end up being simple, but it's not yet...

+- Just a general note on security: due to the fundamental structure of OneFileCMS - primarily that it's one file, and that there is no seperate database for authentication - there are certain inherent security limitations that need to be kept in mind:
+	- The first is that all OneFileCMS users are "admins", with the ability to upload and edit files with any type of code.
+	- Next, as a direct consequence of the prior point, is that any restriction imposed by some potential feature, such as the $ACCESS_ROOT option that limited access to a specific folder, is only - at most - a guard against accidental access and modification of files outside of the "accessible" folder.
+This is not to say that such features are not useful, this is simply to provide a realistic expectation of security - that OneFileCMS should only be used with trusted users.

+As a final note - some additional features are being considered for the future, but the current issues noted above need to be resolved first.

 ### December 03, 2012 (v3.4.18)

 Of course, everything comes with a price (exacerbated by my apparent lack of testing...)